Research

 2. Plant growth promotion microbe research

-Our project is studying microorganisms that promote plant growth and health.
-Using microorganisms isolated from various environments such as soil, muscle, and root areas can help promote plant growth and immune activities to increase its resistance to environmental stress (temperature, drying, salt, etc.).
-To investigate the properties of beneficial microorganisms with these effects as mentioned above, mechanisms of action, and plant-microbial interactions, studies on active substances, including genetic analysis of microorganisms, are being conducted.
-We pick out microorganisms belonging to the genus Bacillus, Pseudomonas, Trichoderma and Variovorax, evaluate them at farms to commercialize, and actively participate in the development of them to microbial agents (ex; biostimulants and biofertilizers).
-In addition, through microbial cluster research, the composition and distribution of soil microorganisms are studied, and microbial clusters related to tomato growth is endeavoured to establish field application.
+Our project is the study of microorganisms that promote plant growth and health.
+Using microorganisms isolated from various environments such as soil, muscle, and root areas can help promote plant growth and immune activities to increase resistance against environmental stresses (temperature, drying, salt, etc.).
+To investigate the properties of beneficial microorganisms with the effects mentioned above, mechanisms of action, and plant-microbial interactions, studies on active substances, including genetic analysis of microorganisms, are being conducted.
+We pick out microorganisms belonging to the genus Bacillus, Pseudomonas, Trichoderma, and Variovorax, evaluate them at farms to commercialize, and actively participate in their development as microbial agents (e.g. biostimulants and biofertilizers).
+In addition, through microbial cluster research, the composition and distribution of soil microorganisms are studied, and microbial clusters related to tomato growth investigated to establish field applications.

 • Plant growth promotion